 Drugs, the word is not new to us.
-Amongst many, it creates a frightful response.
+However, the word generally creates a frightful response amongst many.
 So far we have heard that drugs are the substance of addiction and a reason for the spoiled generation.
-Yes, they are addictive but all of them are not harmful.
-Biologically speaking, they target our brain and switch the mood and physiological conditions of the body.
-However, there are legal drugs as well as illegal drugs.
-Here we will discuss legal drugs and classification of drugs.
+This is mainly because people have been abusing the substance which has led to death of even popular people as well.
+Yes, they are addictive but did you know that all of them are not harmful.
+Biologically speaking, drugs mostly target our brain and switch the mood and physiological conditions of our body.
+However, since there are various types of drugs including legal as well as illegal drugs, the latter is causing most of the problems.

 Classification of Drugs

-Classification of drugs can be done on the basis of different criteria.
-Some of the criteria for the classification of drugs are given below.
+Classification of drugs can be done on the basis of certain criteria.
+Some of them are given below.

 On the basis of pharmacological effect:

 How a drug or medicine affects or influences the cells of an organism is referred to as the pharmacological effect.
-Drugs have different pharmacological effects on an organism; say, for example, an analgesic reduces the pain while an anti-inflammatory drug reduces the inflammation of the body.
+Different types of drugs have various pharmacological effects on an organism.
+For example, an analgesic reduces the pain while an anti-inflammatory drug reduces the inflammation of the body.
 Thus, drugs can be classified based on the pharmacological effect.